-In the 111th Congress, Castor served on the influential House Energy and Commerce Committee.
-As a member of the Health Subcommittee, Castor was instrumental in ensuring that health care reform worked for Florida families, businesses, and university medical and nursing colleges.
+Castor serves on the influential House Energy and Commerce Committee.
+As a member of the Health Subcommittee, Castor is instrumental in ensuring that health care reform worked for Florida families, businesses and university medical and nursing colleges.
 Since the Affordable Care Act passed, she has worked tirelessly to educate neighbors about new patient protections and health insurance enrollment in the new marketplace exchange.

 Working on Behalf of Cuban-American Families

 Working to Protect the Florida Coastline for Our Businesses, Families After BP Oil Disaster

 Castor fights to protect Florida beaches from offshore drilling.
-She was the author of the Florida Coastal Protection Act to make the 235-mile drilling ban off of Florida’s west coast permanent.
+She is the author of the Florida Coastal Protection Act to make the 235-mile drilling ban off of Florida’s west coast permanent.
 Castor was active and outspoken in 2010 in her criticism of BP during the Deepwater Horizon oil blowout disaster in the Gulf of Mexico, which impacted Florida’s beaches, economy and small businesses.
 In June 2010, she secured $10 million from BP to support Florida college and university marine research, including the University of South Florida and Sarasota’s Mote Marine Laboratory.
 As member of the House Energy and Commerce Committee, in 2010, Castor requested a report on BP's enormous advertising budget in the wake of the blowout and questioned the oil company's actions to spend more money "polishing its corporate image" than on helping Gulf Coast states recover from the April 2010 disaster.